libprima/prima/python/README.md

 This is one more variant on the normal build which will install an editable version of prima, so that any changes do not have to go through the build-uninstall-reinstall loop in order to get tested.
 With this setup, anytime prima is imported it will be rebuilt.

 From [scikit-build-core docs](https://scikit-build-core.readthedocs.io/en/latest/configuration.html#editable-installs), run the following from the repo root.
 You may get some errors about missing Python libraries that need to be installed.
-As of thei writing you need `pyproject_metadata scikit_build_core pathspec setuptools_scm` as well as cmake and ninja, which can be installed on Linux via `apt install ninja-build cmake`.
+As of this writing you need `pyproject_metadata scikit_build_core pathspec setuptools_scm` as well as cmake and ninja, which can be installed on Linux via `apt install ninja-build cmake`.

 `pip install --no-build-isolation -Ceditable.rebuild=true -Cbuild-dir=build -ve .`